 - Dec.
 8: Feast of the Immaculate Conception

 - Dec.
 25: Christmas

 *When these dates fall on a day other than Monday, the holiday is taken on the following Monday.
+When the aforementioned holidays fall on Sunday, the paid rest will be transferred to Monday.
 Substantive Labor Code, 1950, no. 3,518, art.
 177.

-An employee with at least four weeks’ contributions to the social security system is eligible for 180 days’ sick leave at two thirds pay.
+An employee with at least 4 weeks’ contributions to the social security system is eligible for 180 days’ sick leave at two-thirds pay.
 The employer pays for the first two days of the absence, the social security system for the remainder.
 If the illness or injury is work-related, the employee will receive 100 percent of salary from the social security system.
 Decree 2,943 of 2013.